-- 7. In the latest circular, it is stipulated that vulnerable staff should continue to work from home until the end of the year.
-I think I might possibly belong to the vulnerable group, whom do I approach?
-If I am categorised as a vulnerable staff, can I come back to campus to work? - a.
-Vulnerable staff (or exception cases) are defined as: - i.
+- i.
 Staff aged 60 years and above; - ii.
 Those who are immunocompromised or have concurrent medical conditions such as obesity (BMI > 31), hypertension, diabetes, chronic heart and lung diseases, kidney diseases on dialysis, hypercoagulable states, cancer, or patients on drugs that cause immunosuppression; - iii.
 Staff who are looking after aged parents (aged 60 and above) - iv.
 Pregnant women. - b.
-Vulnerable staff, particularly women who are pregnant, should discuss their work arrangements with their Heads of Departments.
-Vulnerable staff should continue to work from home from 02 June 2020 till end of year 31 December 2020 as much as possible.
-However, vulnerable staff can still return to campus to work based on the need and exigency of service.
+Vulnerable staff should discuss their work arrangements with their Heads of Departments.
+Vulnerable staff can still return to campus to work based on the need and exigency of service.
 They should pay special attention to the Ministry of Health's health advisory and take greater care to avoid exposure to COVID-19 infection. - c.
 More information has been shared with the Unit Incident Commanders (UICs) of each department.
-If you consider yourself to belong to the vulnerable group, please approach HR of your department or OHR for eligibility into this group.

-8. Must the staff be living with the aged parents in the same household, or can the staff be taking care of them but not necessarily staying with them in the same household?
+If you consider yourself to belong to the vulnerable group, please approach HR of your department or OHR for eligibility into this group. - Must the staff to be considered in vulnerable category be living with the aged parents in the same household or can the staff be taking care of them but not necessarily staying with them in the same household?